YOU54F/cypress-plugins/README.md

 For users who are not using CircleCi, you can get a simple report

 - pass `--ci-provider none` provider flag to provide a simple slack message based on the mochawesome report status
-- Pass `--custom-url` along with `--ci-provider custom` to set custom report page url. that will be sent to slack.
+- Pass `--custom-url` along with `--ci-provider custom --custom-url=http://example.com` to set custom report page url. that will be sent to slack.

+_NOTE_: Custom URL's do not have trailing forward slashes

 For jenkins users